cmdrf/quake-export/README.md

 Converts OBJ meshes into Quake MDL meshes.
 Multiple frames and skins can be specified by passing a JSON description instead of just an OBJ file.

-Skin groups and frame groups are also supported, but they don't seem to be used by Quake.
+Skin groups and frame groups are also supported.

 ## miptex-export